sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 Suffixes to the version, such as ``dev``, ``alpha``, ``beta``, are accepted.
 Do not use a hyphen between version and suffix (``1.2.5dev`` is ok, ``1.2.5-dev`` is not).

+For products that already have tagged versions using the old SDSS versioning standards (e.g., ``v1_2_3``), tag new versions using the new convention (e.g., ``1.2.4``) but do not rename or retag previous versions.

+Python packages must return its version via the ``__version__`` attribute.
+All other products, including metadata and datamodels, must also be versioned in a clear and obvious way.
+When tagging using git, prefer `annotated tags <https://git-scm.com/docs/git-tag>`__.

 Version tracking may be complicated so we recommend using ``bumpversion`` (see `here <https://github.com/peritus/bumpversion>`__